FisherWY/Asus-B360i-Hackintosh-EFI/README_EN.md

 - Shutdown -> OK
 - USB3.0 & USB3.1 -> OK

-##### Problems:
+##### Solved Problems:

-- Wireless network card didn't work -> Intel AC 9560 no relevant driver, this problem can't be sloved until now
+- Wireless network card didn't work -> (04-2021)Now we can use itlwn to solve this problem.
+In clover, the driver must be forced to load.